REslim30/ATOMfeeds/README.md

     make test_http                              Runs tests that involve HTTP helpers. make test_atom                              Runs tests that involve Atom helpers.

-If you wanted to see these test cases, see:
+If you wanted to see these test cases, or add your own test cases see:

     src/test/java

+These tests were defined using the Junit 4 library.
+You can lookup the docs or follow some of the examples in order to create new test cases.

 Some tests read in files from:

     src/test/resources

 ### Adding Files
 The following project follows the Maven project directory structure: